 The creation of a Six Flags theme park.

 - Establishing a semi-autonomous Red sea tourist destination which will have relaxed standards for women's clothing.

-A Royal Decree was issued on 2017-SEP-26 that has made driving licenses available to women starting on 2018-JUN-24.
+A Royal Decree was issued on 2017-SEP-26 that made driving licenses available to women starting on 2018-JUN-24.
 To celebrate, women in Jeddah, Riyadh and Dammam -- presumably those with international driving licences drove cars in victory laps around their cities.
 Also, Leesa, a female Hijazi rapper from Saudi Arabia, released a music video on YouTube called 'We Are Driving.'
 I wasn't able to make out a single word that she said, but her happiness and energy were amazing.

 - Women will have increased access to sports.

 - The powers of the religious police will be reduced.